A Moroccan coastal city at golden hour

 BRAZILIAN JIU-JITSU IN Morocco

 Brazilian Jiu-Jitsu in Morocco has grown rapidly since the mid-2010s.
 As of 2026, the country has over a dozen verified training locations spanning from Tangier in the north to Taghazout on the southern Atlantic coast.
-The largest concentration of BJJ academies is in Casablanca, Morocco's economic capital, with additional hubs in Marrakech, Rabat, and Tangier.
+The largest concentration of BJJ academies is in Casablanca, Morocco's economic capital, with additional hubs in Marrakech, Rabat.

 Morocco stands out as a BJJ travel destination for several reasons.
 Training costs are significantly lower than in Western Europe or North America — a typical drop-in session runs between 100 and 200 MAD (approximately 10-20 EUR).
-The country offers a unique combination of world-class surf breaks and jiu-jitsu training, particularly along the Atlantic coast where dedicated surf-and-BJJ camps have emerged in Taghazout and Imsouane.
+For current benchmarks and camp-style pricing, read How Much Does BJJ Cost in Morocco?.
+The country offers a unique combination of world-class surf breaks and jiu-jitsu training, particularly along the Atlantic coast where surf-and-BJJ camps have emerged in Taghazout and Imsouane.

 The surf-and-BJJ camp format is Morocco's distinctive contribution to the global BJJ travel scene.
 MatnWave BJJ & Surf Camp in Taghazout offers all-inclusive weekly packages that combine twice-daily BJJ sessions with surf coaching, beachfront accommodation, and meals.
 BJJ Connection Morocco runs seasonal camp editions in Imsouane, a quiet fishing village known for its long point break.